 Remind is a simple and safe text-messaging tool that helps us communicate efficiently with our students by texting information and reminders related to your classes, campus and community events (like career fairs), and important deadlines (like scholarship application dates).

-- If you cannot receive texts you can sign up to receive Remind messages by email.
+If you don’t have a smartphone or cannot receive texts you can sign up to receive Remind messages by email.

 Even though you may PREFER to have all your instruction and work online because it seems convenient, it can present other challenges.
-At Northwest, we find that our Adult Education students do best if they have a combination of in-person class time paired up with some great online modules, tutoring, assessments, and resources that can help you learn your best, and BE your best!
+We find that our Adult Education students do best if they stay connected with their instructors and advisors weekly, and take advantage of online modules, tutoring, and resources that can help you learn your best, and BE your best!

 - Talk to your teacher: Speak up if you have problems, including if you are struggling with computer skills and/or internet access!
 It can be harder for a teacher to know if you’re confused or frustrated, so if you are having troubles, communicate with your instructor immediately.
 Make sure you have the right emails or phone numbers, and know the times the teachers and staff are available to communicate with you.